 nwx.com, which had an NS update between December 6th and 8th, as you can see by exploring the NWX.com name server historical records:

-One interesting thing to mention about this case (and most domain hijacking cases) is that the transfer date is not always the date when the attackers got access to your domain details or registrar account.
+One interesting thing to mention about this case (and most domain and DNS hijacking cases) is that the transfer date is not always the date when the attackers got access to your domain details or registrar account.
 So it’s always useful to start digging into these details days or weeks prior to the domain transfer.

 Ask yourself: Is it too good to be true?
 If the domain name you are buying has a good 3-letter combination, then it would never be sold for less than 20k.
 Start digging to get more details about this person, because that looks suspicious.